 PACRA Maintains Entity Ratings of Pakistan Kuwait Investment Company (Pvt.)
 Limited

-The ratings of Pakistan Kuwait Investment Company (Private) Limited (PKIC) primarily rests on the equal ownership of the company by Government of Pakistan (GoP) through State Bank of Pakistan (SBP) and by Government of Kuwait through Kuwait Investment Authority (KIA).
 The ratings benefit from the company's strong financial profile emanating from robust risk absorption capacity and sound liquidity.
-Despite increasing credit offtake in the country, PKIC’s lending book did not expanded much following a prudent lending and risk management approach.
+PKIC’s lending book shrunk following a prudent lending and risk management approach.
 The management is cognizant of the opportunities and is contemplating an appropriate strategy.
-Nonetheless, the build-up of strategic equity investments in different companies provides a strong and stable income stream in the shape of dividends, hence, comforting the net profits.
+Nonetheless, the build-up of strategic equity investments in different companies provides a strong and stable income stream in the shape of dividends; hence, comforting the net profits.
 The company has focused on treasury operations where it is enhancing its participation in money market.
-The liquidity profile of the institution remains comfortable.
-PKIC is currently operating with a low-leveraged structure.
-It has access to financial institutions to support its treasury and lending operations.
+The liquidity profile of the institution remains comfortable with access to financial institutions to support its treasury and lending operations.
+Strong equity base and minimal drag of NPLs on equity is a positive.
 Going forward, the management, while continuing to prudently increase its advances book, would focus on non-fund based revenue stream.
-Given limited depth in participation towards development of long gestation projects, Development Financial institutions (DFIs) largely operate on turf common to commercial banks where limited outreach, low funding base, and high competition remain key challenges.

 The ratings are dependent on the management's ability to sustain its financial profile while managing the associated risks.
-Management’s efforts to diversify its operations, finding a new niche for growth, while sustaining its profitability and at the same time upholding governance standards remains critical for the ratings.
+Management’s efforts to diversify its operations, finding a new niche for growth, while sustaining its profitability would remain critical.